 The Combined Probus Club of Blackburn South now welcomes all retired and semi-retired men and women.
-Our members mostly come from the within City of Whitehorse and the surrounding eastern suburbs including Blackburn, Box Hill, Burwood, Croydon, Forest Hill, Glen Waverley, Mitcham, Nunawading, Ringwood, and Vermont.
+Our members mostly come from within the City of Whitehorse and the surrounding eastern suburbs including Blackburn, Box Hill, Burwood, Croydon, Forest Hill, Glen Waverley, Mitcham, Nunawading, Ringwood, and Vermont.
 We provide the opportunity for members to meet new people and develop existing friendships, while participating in a variety of social and interesting activities.
-These activities include golf, ten pin bowling, walks, films, discussions on current affairs, outings, tours, lunch and evening dine-outs.
+These activities include golf, walks, films, discussions on current affairs, outings, tours, lunch and evening dine-outs.

 Our monthly meeting includes reports on Club activities, including activities planned for the forthcoming two or three months, and general business, followed by morning tea, then a talk by a visiting speaker on a topical and interesting topic.

 After the monthly meeting we may go to lunch at a local restaurant or, if the weather is nice, enjoy an on-site sausage sizzle.

 Probus is an apolitical, non-sectarian and not-for-profit organisation.
 It is not involved in fundraising.